seekrcentral/seekrflow/docs/tutorials.rst

 of the protein and ligand.
 One may view it in your favorite standard molecular viewer such as VMD, PyMOL, Chimera, Maestro, or NGLView.

-Step 1.3: Run the Parametrization
+Step 1.3: Run the Parameterization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Enter the example trypsin-benzamidine directory and execute the parametrization workflow
+Enter the example trypsin-benzamidine directory and execute the parameterization workflow

 .. code-block:: bash

     cd seekrflow/seekrflow/examples/trypsin_benzamidine
     mamba activate SEEKRFLOW_PARAM
-    python ~/seekrflow/seekrflow/parametrize.py protein_ligand.pdb --input_json seekrflow.json
+    python ~/seekrflow/seekrflow/parameterize.py protein_ligand.pdb --input_json seekrflow.json

 Within a few minutes, a directory named "work" will be created, which will contain a directory
-"parametrize", along with some other files.
+"parameterize", along with some other files.
 Within this directory, the forcefield parameters
 specified within the configuration JSON file will be used to generate a system for MD simulations,
 as well as creating PQR files for the ligand and protein for a BD simulation.
 Using these defaults,
-the protein will be parametrized with AMBER FF14SB, the ligand with AMBER GAFF2.11, and the
+the protein will be parameterized with AMBER FF14SB, the ligand with AMBER GAFF2.11, and the
 system will be solvated with waters and ions from TIP3P.

-Once the parametrization is complete, one ought to check the system carefully to ensure that
+Once the parameterization is complete, one ought to check the system carefully to ensure that
 parameters were assigned correctly.
-The parametrization script will automatically perform
+The parameterization script will automatically perform
 minimization and a short equilibration to check for system stability.
 However, one should also
 load their solvated structure into a molecular viewer to ensure that the charges are assigned
 reasonably, and that the solvent doesn't contain any artifacts, for instance.
 One should ideally